mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Kinds of Centralization {#kinds}

 Centralization on the Internet is not uniform; it presents in a variety of ways, depending on its relationship to the function in question and underlying causes.
-The subsections below suggest a classification system for Internet centralization.
+The subsections below describe different aspects of Internet centralization.

 ## Proprietary Centralization {#direct}